ischemist/project-procrustes/docs/api_usage.md

-# RetroCAst API Usage Guide
+# RetroCast API Usage Guide

-This guide shows how to use RetroCAst as a Python library to adapt retrosynthesis routes from different models into a unified format.
+This guide shows how to use RetroCast as a Python library to adapt retrosynthesis routes from different models into a unified format.

 ## Installation